Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

-Uganda is a land-locked country located in East Africa.
-The Climate Change Knowledge Portal has noted that in past decades, the country has experienced more erratic rainfalls leading to frequent busting of rivers, mudslides and landslides that lead to loss of lives and property of communities especially those living in the mountainous areas.”
-Previously known to have a tropical climate with stable rainfall patterns, the effects of climate change have affected the regularity of the seasons with the country experiencing shorter or longer rains and harsher droughts – especially in the eastern and north-eastern Uganda (IOM Uganda).
+Uganda is a land-locked country located in East Africa In recent decades, the country has experienced increasingly erratic rainfall, leading to more frequent river flooding, mudslides, and landslides that have caused loss of life and damage to property, particularly in mountainous areas(Climate Change Knowledge Portal) While Uganda historically had a tropical climate with relatively stable rainfall patterns, climate change has altered the regularity of the seasons, resulting in shorter or longer rainy periods and more severe droughts, especially in eastern and northeastern regions (IOM Uganda).

 8